 The best thing about this recipe is you can assemble it all at once from spices you likely have on hand.
-The only spice that you might not have is the ancho chili powder (unless you aren’t a regular chili maker then you also might need a medium heat chili powder).
-Don’t skip this ingredient – you’ll find yourself wanting to use it in lots of recipes calling for regular chili powder it’s that good.
+The only spice that you might not have is the ancho chili powder (unless you aren't a regular Completely Steak Chili maker then you also might need a medium heat chili powder).
+Don't skip this ingredient - you'll find yourself wanting to use it in lots of recipes calling for regular chili powder it's that good.

 Assembling fish taco seasoning

 - Measure out the spices into a small bowl.